 A. We are an incubator with several differences!
-The Incubator supports the development of government-led projects under the Commonwealth Blue Charter that accelerate their transition to fair, sustainable and inclusive marine conservation and maritime development, while mitigating and adapting to climate change.
+The Incubator supports the development of government-led projects under the Commonwealth Blue Charter.

 The focus on governments distinguishes it from other incubators (as well as many granting bodies) that usually focus on assisting the private sector and non-governmental actors.